Every site's council has to hold an annual general meeting (AGM) once a year.

 Ahead of the meeting the site leader will have shared the annual report with the council.
 The annual report should show progress against a variety of different plans.
 Some examples of these planning documents include:

-- site improvement plans
+- school improvement plans

 - self review report